Lagrangian-Eulerian Multi-Density Topology Optimization with the Material Point Method: Hybrid Lagrangian-Eulerian Multi-Density Method

 with which the topology optimization becomes:

-To handle the non-smoothness of $\theta$, it is pre-computed before sensitivity analysis and is then treated as constant in each iteration, and only the grid nodes within the kernel range of valid quadrature points are kept as DOFs in the MPM static solve step.
+To handle the non-smoothness of $\theta$,an alternating optimization style strategy is performed that computes $\theta$ between each MMA optimization iteration where $\theta$ is then treated as constant.
+Theoretically, this strategy can lead to different local optimum compared to a fully coupled search, but it has been shown to be effective in our experiments.
 During the optimization, the narrow-band filter can also accelerate the pruning of redundant branches, for example, a fiber with only one end connected to the major component, which can increase the compliance.

-Given that the narrow-band filter can remove all quadratures with a density below $\eta$, a new binary design enforcement mechanism is proposed.
+Given that the narrow-band filter can remove all quadrature points with a density below $\eta$, a new binary design enforcement mechanism is proposed.
 A low threshold of the narrow-band filter is chosen initially for a coarse but more global result and is further increased per iteration towards a value very close to $1$ (\cref{fig:narrowband_threshold}).
 This mechanism provides better optimization stability by enforcing binary design without any nonlinear projections, e.g., a Heaviside function.

 However, QR-patterns may still exist when the two parts of the major component's boundaries are spatially close. \cref{fig:qr-pattern} lists some illustrated examples.
 Here the filled and unfilled circles are used to discriminate solid and void materials.
 It can be seen that despite a notable disconnection of quadrature points, when evaluating the static force equilibrium, these are still considered connected since they can belong to the same cell (the left example) or adjacent cells (the right example).
 However, when evaluating the resulting design, a double refined grid where each quadrature corresponds to a different cell, the corresponding cells of these separated quadratures will only share one node or are completely disconnected.
 To detect and remove these QR-patterns, a connectivity correction step is further introduced: for any pair of quadratures belonging to the same cell or two different cells sharing at least one node, if the difference between their distance on the graph (the length of the shortest path) and their spatial $L_1$ distance is larger than a threshold, a shortest Manhattan path will be created between them with the densities along the path all set to $1$.
 Note that the occurrence of such corrections is rare.